gorkem93/Modeling-and-Simulation-of-Three-Phase-Bidirectional-Electric-Vehicle-Charger/README.md

-# Impacts of Integration of Electrical Vehicle Chargers to Electricity Grid on the Performance of Vehicle-to-Grid Power System and Battery (Master Thesis)
+# Modeling and Simulation of Three Phase Bidirectional Electrical Vehicle Charger (Master Thesis)
 Simulation work regarding the thesis is presented.